trailofbits/sienna-locomotive/vmfuzz/yaml_config/README.md

   # path to the autoit libraries
 path_autoit_working_dir:
   # path used to create tmp files for the autoit lib system
-path_wingdb_dir:
+path_windbg_dir:
-  # path to wingdb binaries directory
+  # path to windbg binaries directory
 fuzzers:
   # list of available fuzzers